tome-gg/alignment/README.md

 # Tome.gg: Alignment Negotiation

 This is the frontend web application for Tome.gg's proof-of-concept [Alignment Negotiation smart contract](https://github.com/tome-gg/negotiation-protocols).
+It allows non-developer users to interact with the smart contract.

 For more clarity, check out the [Definitions](docs/definitions.md) to understand what the concepts discussed below mean.

-## Capabilities

-This web app allows non-developer users to interact with the smart contract.
+## What is Alignment Negotiation?

+> Figure to be included here

 ## Limitations

-- 📝 This only a proof-of-concept that focuses on Alignment Negotiation.
-- ❌ This makes the assumption that the Mentoring Engagement smart contract between the two parties already exists.
-- ❌ The Mentoring Engagement smart contract itself is not yet designed nor implemented.
+See this proof of concept's list of known [limitations](docs/mvp_limitations.md) and assumptions.
 ## Installation

 ### Requirements